An Online College Student's Guide to the University Calendar

 Withdrawal with refund or partial refund:

 Depending on timing within the semester, if you miss the add/drop deadline you may still be able to withdraw from a class.
 Tuition refund policies vary by institution, however, and sometimes by semester or class.
 You may also still be responsible for certain fees, even if you withdraw during a refund period.
-Get in touch with your college's office of finance if you have any questions.
+Consult with the Office of Financial Aid before withdrawing from a class, as withdrawing can affect your financial aid.

 Withdrawal with W:

 In this case, the "W" refers to the "grade" that will appear on your transcript.
-Generally, classes with a W do not count toward your GPA but you are still responsible for most, if not all, of the tuition and fees associated with this class.
-Check with your educational institution's department of the registrar or your advisor for more information.
+Classes with a “W” do not count toward your GPA, but you are still responsible for most, if not all, of the tuition and fees associated with the class(es).
+Check with your institution's department of the registrar or your advisor for more information.

 Academic Dates